Smartproxy/Amazon-scraper/README.md

 - Amazon bestsellers (`amazon_bestsellers`)

 ## Amazon scraping by target
-Amazon can be targeted by using one of the target parameters listed in this section.
-Each target has a unique set of additional parameters that are used to define your search in more detail.
+Amazon can be targeted using one of the target parameters listed in this section.
+Each target has a unique set of additional parameters that define your search in more detail.

 ### Amazon listings `amazon`
 Retrieve Amazon listings by supplying a full Amazon URL.